 The new screen is 37.5″ in size with a 24:10 aspect ratio and curved format.
 It has a 3840 x 1600 resolution, providing a little more horizontal and vertical resolution space than the common 34 – 35″ sized 3440 x 1440 res models our there.
-Most interesting of all is that the new panel allows support for a native 144Hz refresh rate, and the screen has been combined with NVIDIA G-sync for variable refresh rate support.
-The official LG “coming soon” page also lists a 175Hz overclocked refresh rate which is exciting news.
+Most interesting of all is that the new panel allows support for a native 144Hz refresh rate, and the screen has been combined with NVIDIA G-sync (confirmed as using a hardware G-sync module) for variable refresh rate support.
+The official LG spec page also lists a 175Hz overclocked refresh rate which is exciting news.

 There are DisplayPort and HDMI connections provided, and to power the screen at this resolution and refresh rate this must be using the v2 G-sync module with DP 1.4 and HDMI 2.0 versions.